 To Wrap Up

-With WordPress' updated requirements, you definitely want to make this PHP upgrade sooner rather than later.
+With the latest CMS required PHP version updates, you definitely want to make this PHP upgrade sooner rather than later.
 Your website's performance and security depend on it.

-I hope these instructions were straightforward, but please let me know if I missed anything or you have further questions in the comments below.
+I hope these instructions were straightforward, but please let me know if I missed anything by reaching out.